Getting new customers is one of the biggest challenges that businesses face on a daily basis.

 The numbers above are averages and should be adjusted based on your needs, location of business, etc. However, the table should give you a better understanding of the approximate costs of hiring each person in your marketing department or in-house marketing team.

 Below is an infographic illustrating the comparison between the two options.

 Hiring a Marketing Firm vs Hiring Internal Staff Infographic

 Click on the infographic to see an enlarged version.

 Share this Image On Your Site

-In addition to sunk costs in hiring the right employee, the effective execution of many marketing tasks requires extensive software applications which require DINERO (that’s money)……..lots of it in the form of upfront purchases and annual subscriptions of graphics programs, ppc management apps, business metrics software and a whole host of other requirements.
+In addition to the costs of hiring the right employee, the effective execution of many marketing tasks today requires a lot of time and extensive software, which means investment...much of it in the form of upfront purchases and annual subscriptions to graphics programs, pay per click management apps, business metrics software and a whole host of other requirements.

-As you can see after taking these factors into consideration, hiring marketing staff is no bargain.
+So, after taking these reasons and your marketing needs into consideration, hiring marketing staff is no bargain.

-Although you may perceive that you are saving money on an hourly basis relative to hiring an employee or doing it yourself, hiring a marketing agency, particularly one focused on inbound marketing tactics provides substantial value.
-Long gone are the “Mad Men” days of nebulous budgets with hidden fees.
+Although you may perceive that you are saving money on an hourly basis relative to hiring an employee or doing it yourself, hiring a content marketing agency provides substantial value.
+This is particularly true if it is one that focuses on inbound marketing techniques.
+Long gone are the “Mad Men” days of nebulous budgets and hidden fees.

 The pricing dynamic has shifted and many firms are now working on clearly spelled out pricing structures, and lower-fee marketing retainer agreements.